-“They’re givin’ away free money, yessir,” the woman laughs.
+“They’re givin’ away free money!” the woman laughs.
 “A week’s wages, each week, fer nuthin!”

-Pretty soon 6% of the community are “in poverty” – and growing.
-Hapless do-gooders shrug and conclude, “Well, it just goes to show how much we were underestimating poverty!”
+Pretty soon, six percent of the community is “in poverty,” and growing.
+Hapless do-gooders shrug and conclude, “Well, it just goes to show how much we underestimated poverty!”

 Drugs – welfare’s bastard son.

-We’ll start with Mike and his girlfriend Tan, who live in an imaginary ‘non-welfare California.’
-Renting an apartment Mike earns $450 per week.
-Mike needs his job, so he rises early, showers, shaves, brushes his teeth, irons his shirt, and goes to work.
+We’ll start with Mike and his girlfriend Tan, who live in an imaginary non-welfare California.
+Renting an apartment, Mike earns $1,110 after taxes per week.
+He rises early, showers, shaves, brushes his teeth, dresses nicely, and goes to work.
 Valuing his career, he works hard and honestly, hoping for a promotion or a raise.
 Eventually, Mike and Tan marry and buy a house.
-Like most people Mike has problems, but he sorts them out because he cannot afford to lose his job.
+Like most people, Mike has problems, but he sorts them out because he cannot afford to lose his job.
 If he starts drinking or drugging too much, he has to fix that problem because his work is all-important.
-Though Tan sometimes thinks of leaving, there is no welfare and life would be more difficult on her own.
-The couple soldier on and raise a family.
+Though Tan sometimes thinks of separating, there is no welfare, and life would be significantly more difficult.
+The couple perseveres and raises a family.
 In time Mike becomes a manager, earns more, and they upgrade to a larger house.
 They both made mistakes but overcame them.
 Their children have a father and a mother.

 Soon our man is living the “good” life, playing games all day, smoking joints, and selling weed to his buddies.
 Familiarity breeds contempt, and alcohol and drugs make Mike cranky, so he and Tan begin to fight.
 She moves out, which is easy because she can go on welfare.
 This crushes Mike.

-Suffering depression and loneliness poor old Mike turns to drugs and alcohol for relief and is soon hooked on meth, heroin, cocaine, and whiskey.
-What is more, he begins to develop a range of symptoms that make his life more miserable than ever.
+Suffering depression and loneliness, poor old Mike turns to drugs and alcohol for relief and is soon hooked on meth, heroin, cocaine, and whiskey.
+Moreover, he begins to develop a range of symptoms that make his life more miserable than ever.
 These include constipation, diarrhea, anal fissures, mental confusion, hostility, psychosis, depression, paranoia, delusions, memory problems, and brain damage.

-To combat these problems our welfare-dependent gremlin requires a range of expensive medications.
+In order to combat these problems, our welfare-dependent gremlin requires a range of expensive medications.
 Some, but not all, are covered by the State (more handouts).
-His bad memory makes Mike forget his meds or take too many, risking overdoses every day.
-To pay for all this he uses his rent and grocery money which is not enough, so he steals.
-Smashing shop windows and grabbing liquor becomes a habit, as well as snatching purses from shoppers.
-Mike borrows money from anyone he can, and when a passerby offers cash for a blowjob, he finds himself taking on the job.
+His bad memory makes Mike forget his meds or take too many, risking daily overdoses.
+To pay for all this, he uses his rent and grocery money which is insufficient, so he steals.
+Shoplifting has become a habit, as well as snatching purses from women.
+Mike borrows money from anyone he can, and when someone offers drugs for a blowjob, he finds himself taking on the job.
 He hates himself but needs the drugs.

 Mike sells his car and his furniture.
 His landlord tells him to pay the late rent or get out.
 Upon gathering the rent money, Mike considers his options: pay the rent or have drugs on the sidewalk.

-Mike chooses drugs and voila; another homeless sidewalk gremlin is born.
-When people see tramps living in their garbage and feces, creating a renaissance for defeated diseases like typhus, they assume bums would much rather live in a house without drugs.
+Mike chooses drugs, and voila, another homeless sidewalk gremlin is born.
+When people see tramps living in their garbage and feces, creating a reemergence for defeated diseases like typhus, they assume bums would much rather live in a house without drugs.
 They are wrong.

-Sidewalk gremlins would much rather be on the footpath smashed out on drugs, than in a house without drugs.
+Sidewalk gremlins would much rather be on the footpath blitzed out on drugs than in a dwelling without drugs.
 For sidewalk gremlins, lying in the gutter, ripped, is preferable to sleeping in a bed, sober.
 Remove welfare to end this horrible cycle.
-Do-gooders listen up!
+Do-gooders, listen up!
 YOU are the root cause of this pain and misery.

 Giving Houses to Bums

 Giving houses to sidewalk gremlins is like throwing gasoline on a fire.
 It only makes things worse.
-Aside from hurting business and killing jobs, gremlin houses devalue the entire street.
-Hundreds of home-owners lose millions of dollars of equity, which translates to less wealth and thus less health.
+Aside from hurting businesses and killing jobs, gremlin houses devalue the entire street.
+Hundreds of homeowners lose millions of dollars of equity, which translates to less wealth and, thus, less health.
 It hurts citizens in a thousand different ways.
 Meanwhile, the house gremlins will rent out their residence to others to make enough money to buy more drugs and end up living in the garage of their new home.